+1. Reconnect all lines except the hose to the pump inlet port.
+Close all drain valves (See Step 3)

+2. Turn bypass valves to bypass position, see illustration.
+Open valve B, close valves A and C.

-- 1. Reconnect all lines except the hose to the pump inlet port.
-Close all drain valves (See Step 3) - \2.
-Turn bypass valves to bypass position - 3.
-Attach a length of hose to the pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 5.
-Open all water faucets. - 6.
-Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
+3. Attach a length of hose to the pump inlet port.
+This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container.

+4. Dilute the antifreeze solution in accordance with the manufacturer's instructions.

+5. Open all water faucets.

+6. Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
 Work shower hand spray while holding down in tub.
+Valve handle positions open

+7. Shut off the pump and close all faucets.

-- 8. Disconnect the hose length from pump inlet fitting and reconnect water system inlet line. - \To by-pass the water heater for winterizing, close valves A and C and open valve B C, (See illustration).
+8. Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.